-A 162km single circuit 50kV OHTL will run from the Bash Wind Farm site to the existing Karakul substation located south of the Bash Wind Farm site.
+A 162km single circuit 50kV OHTL will run from the Bash 500MW Wind Farm substation to the existing Karakul substation located south of the Bash Wind Farm site.
 The OHTL will be developed as part of the Project by the FE "ACWA Power Bash Wind" LLC and the alignment is presented in the figure below.